Limited spots! Students accepted on a rolling basis each month | Summer Internships Available

 Pathvy

 The University of Texas at Austin is one of the most popular and competitive public universities in the country.
 Each year, tens of thousands of students apply, drawn by strong academics, spirited campus life, and Austin’s reputation as a hub for innovation, culture, and opportunity.
-Understanding the UT Austin application process early can help you stay organized, avoid common mistakes, and submit the strongest application possible.

 Below is a clear breakdown of the UT Austin application process, including how to apply, what’s required, and what matters most in admissions decisions.